Vienna, Louisiana

 Vienna is a town in Lincoln Parish, Louisiana, United States.
-The population was 386 at the 2010 census.
-It is part of the Ruston Micropolitan Statistical Area.
+The population was 483 in 2020.

 During the American Civil War, Confederate troops drilled at a new camp established in 1862 in Vienna.
 Later in the war, a parolee camp was established at Vienna.

+Vienna was the parish seat of Lincoln Parish from its creation in 1873 until 1884, when a parish-wide vote moved it to the new railroad town of Ruston.